📋 Schema Markup for AI Overviews: Research-Backed Implementation

 - Enables internal AI initiatives by making your content machine-readable

-- Builds a content knowledge graph that defines entity relationships across your site
+- Builds a content knowledge graph that defines entity relationships across your site with schema markup for AI Overviews

 Implementation Roadmap: Where to Start